lainio/err2/README.md

 ## Automatic Flags

-When you are using `err2` or `assert` packages, i.e., just importing them, you have an option to automatically add support for flags.
+When you are using `err2` or `assert` packages, i.e., just importing them, you have an option to automatically add support for Go's standard `flag` package.

-Let's say you have build CLI tool and it returns an error.
-You can run it again
+Let's say you have build CLI (`your-app`) tool with the support for Go's flag package, and the app returns an error.
+Let's assume you're a developer.
+You can run it again with:
-with:

 ```
 your-app -err2-trace stderr
 ```

 Now you get full error trace addition to the error message.
-Naturally, this also works asserts, which you can configure also with the flags:
+Naturally, this also works with assertions.
+You can configure their output with the flag `asserter`:

 ```
-your-app -assert Debug
+your-app -asserter Debug
 ```

-That adds more information to the assertion statement, which in default is in production (`Prod`) mode, i.e., K&D error message.
+That adds more information to the assertion statement, which in default is in production (`Prod`) mode, i.e., outputs K&D error message.

 All you need to do is to add `flag.Parse` to your `main` function.